 Temporary reduced rate

 If your employment circumstances have changed, you may be eligible to apply for a reduction in your membership fee.
-For guidance and an application form, visit www.bcs.org/reduced.
+For guidance and an application form, visit our Temporary Reduced Rate page.

 If you are planning to retire, or have recently retired, you can continue your membership at a reduced rate.
-For guidance and an application form, visit www.bcs.org/retired.
+For guidance and an application form, visit our Retired member subscription page.